iovation/mfa-auth-sdk-android/README.md

 # <a name="latestrelease"></a>Running the Latest Release

-To run the latest release of the Multifactor Authentication Mobile Authenticator UI SDK add the following repository and dependency to your project-level `build.gradle` and your app-level `build.gradle` respectively:
+To run the latest release of the TruValidate Multifactor Authentication Mobile Authenticator UI SDK add the following repository and dependency to your project-level `build.gradle` and your app-level `build.gradle` respectively:
 ```gradle
 // project-level build.gradle